jcmullwh/image_project/.todos/feedback/feedback_1_analysis.md

 Replace with bright/clean cues: polished stone, clear luminous water, sparkling frost, warm lantern-glow, thriving garden, joyful calm.

 Keep dystopia only as design archaeology, not mood: “once-formal civic geometry now softened into a welcoming garden court” (no trauma words).

-If you want, I can also produce a “clean + uplifting” rewritten version of this exact prompt that preserves the composition (circular basin, koi, primary lights, pink-purple-blue dusk, couple on the path) but removes the depressing/dirty triggers.